PartnerLink and the DHS/DCYF Online Manuals will be unavailable on Thursday, June 18, 2026 from 5 PM -- 8 PM due to system maintenance.

 Minnesota Rules 9505.0353 (Prenatal Care Services)

-Minnesota Statute 147D (Traditional Midwives)
+Minnesota Statutes, 147D (Traditional Midwives)

-Minnesota Statute 148.171 – 141.285 (Minnesota Nurse Practice Act)
+Minnesota Statutes, 148.171 – 141.285 (Minnesota Nurse Practice Act)

-Minnesota Statute 256B.0625, subdivision 14 (Diagnostic, screening, and preventative services)
+Minnesota Statutes, 256B.0625, subdivision 14 (Diagnostic, screening, and preventative services)

 Report this page